Data remanence: Overwriting

 A common method used to counter data remanence is to overwrite the storage media with new data.
 This is often called wiping or shredding a disk or file, by analogy to common methods of destroying print media, although the mechanism bears no similarity to these.
 Because such a method can often be implemented in software alone, and may be able to selectively target only part of the media, it is a popular, low-cost option for some applications.
 Overwriting is generally an acceptable method of clearing, as long as the media is writable and not damaged.

 The simplest overwrite technique writes the same data everywhere—often just a pattern of all zeros.
 At a minimum, this will prevent the data from being retrieved simply by reading from the media again using standard system functions.
-The UEFI in modern machines may offer a ATA class disk erase function as well.
+The UEFI in modern machines may offer an ATA class disk erase function as well.
 The ATA-6 standard governs secure erases specifications.

 Bitlocker is whole disk encryption and illegible without the key.
 Writing a fresh GPT allows a new file system to be established.
 Blocks will set empty but LBA read is illegible.
 New data will be unaffected and work fine.